Ralph Roeder: Biography

-Roeder spent much of his later life in Mexico City as an expatriate where he wrote and translated works of a mostly historical nature.
+Roeder spent much of his later life as an expatriate in Mexico City, where he wrote and translated works of a mostly historical nature.
 In addition to Italian, he spoke German and French fluently, and authored books in Spanish.

-His biography of Benito Juárez was reviewed in scholarly journals in the U.S. In Hispanic American Historical Review historian Walter V. Scholes praises Roeder's book for bringing a major biography of Juárez to an English-language readership, but faults it for its complete lack of scholarly citations, the hallmark of verifiability of information.
+His 1947 biography of Benito Juárez was reviewed in scholarly journals in the U.S. In Hispanic American Historical Review historian Walter V. Scholes praises Roeder's book for bringing a major biography of Juárez to an English-language readership, but faults it for its complete lack of scholarly citations, the hallmark of verifiability of information.
 Scholes also finds Roeder's lack of in-depth coverage of key problems in Mexico during the nineteenth-century and uneven coverage of Juárez's life.
 A review in The Catholic Historical Review by Robert J. Welch likewise faults Roeder for his lack of citations.
 "It is almost inconceivable that a full-length treatment, posing as a dependable history of a controversial figure and period, would have completely ignored so fundamental a requirement."

 In 1965, Roeder was given Mexico's highest literary award, the Orden del Águila Azteca.
-He died in Mexico City in 1969 of a gunshot wound to the head in an apparent suicide, and is buried at the city's Panteón de Dolores.
+He died in Mexico City in 1969 of a gunshot wound to the head in an apparent suicide, at the age of 79.
+Roeder is buried at the city's Panteón de Dolores.